 FULL BIO

-Ileanna Sophia Cheladyn is a Canadian dance artist and scholar who engages slowness and disorientation, prioritizing collaboration, care, and delight.
+Ileanna Sophia Cheladyn is a Canadian dance artist and scholar who engages slowness, disorientation, and sensitivity, prioritizing collaboration, care, and delight.
 She works with improvisation to experiment new possibilities in/of technique, aesthetics, and relations of power.
 She trained at École de Danse Contemporaine du Montréal, Modus Operandi, Simon Fraser University, and University of California, Davis.
 Her BA, MA and PhD-in-progress are all in the field of sociocultural anthropology where she thinks with the senses to decenter hierarchies of knowledge.
 Broadly oriented toward care-full pedagogies that resist violent structures of subject formation, Ileanna’s practice emphasizes adaptability, patience, and dealing with complexity.
 Playful tasks of tender discomfort matter here.

 Her research is supported by a SSHRC Doctoral Fellowship.

-Ileanna’s practice is and has been supported in Vancouver by 45W, Action at a Distance, Left of Main, plastic orchid factory, What Lab, The Dance Centre, Boca De Lupo, Hop Bop Shop, Boombox, The Firehall Theatre, and EDAM.
+Ileanna’s practice is and has been supported in Vancouver by The Scotiabank Dance Centre 45W, Action at a Distance, Left of Main, plastic orchid factory, WhatLab, Boca De Lupo, Hop Bop Shop, Boombox, The Firehall Theatre, and EDAM.
 Abroad, she has been supported by Critical Path (Australia), Hyde Productions (New Zealand/Aotearoa), Stable (Montreal, QC), Coppermoss (Tuwanek, BC), Good Women (Edmonton, AB) and Espacio Expectante (Mexico).

 Slowness takes up most of Ileanna’s time lately: concerned not with the destination, but with what is (messily, abundantly, bizarrely) present right now in this body.
-Using the practice of slowness to reach into embodied politics of anti-capitalist and anti-racist orientations, Ileanna’s dance and scholarly practice insists on simply taking time to drift, cruise, and wander.
+Using the practice of slowness to reach into embodied politics of anti-capitalist, anti-sexist, and anti-racist orientations, Ileanna’s dance and scholarly practice insists on simply taking time to drift, cruise, and wander.

 It Was/Wasn’t All Worth It: This piece contains violence (IWWWI) is a full-length duet Ileanna and her collaborator Diego Romero co-created in 2015.
 Since its original presentation at Interplay (2015), it has been presented at Dancing on the Edge (2017), and Nextfest (2019).
 It was intended to be presented by What Lab in an experimental, fragmented form in 2019, but Diego kicked Ileanna’s hand in the technical rehearsal and they spent the evening in emergency getting a cast put on Ileanna’s broken metacarpal.
 Both her hand and their relationship healed.
 The next iteration of this duet is currently in progress.